How The Products Are Made

 Rolling

-Once cut, flat sheet is made into cylinders using a manual 'slip roller'.
+For copper plant rings (to deter slugs) and copper bracelets, the material is made into cylinders using a manual 'slip roller'.
 Three rollers are adjusted while the sheet copper is continuously fed through the machine until the correct radius is formed.

 Step 5